s1r0n/Spiritwiki/HUMAN/theory/the-evolution-and-development-landscape-of-scholarly-communication.md

 nav_order: 3
 nav_exclude: true
 has_children: false
 summary: This bibliometric study maps the research landscape of scholarly communication from 1996 to 2021 using Web of Science data and literature visualization tools.
-Rather than offering a normative argument for reform, it provides an empirical panorama of how the field has evolved: from a closed, publication-centric model dominated by journals and citation indices toward an open, networked ecosystem characterized by social media dissemination, altmetrics, preprints, and globalized collaboration
+Rather than offering a normative argument for reform, it provides an empirical panorama of how the field has evolved - from a closed, publication-centric model dominated by journals and citation indices toward an open, networked ecosystem characterized by social media dissemination, altmetrics, preprints, and globalized collaboration
 ---